 The Think Tank & Conference is funded in part by the E.E.
 Ford Foundation, through the Center for STEM Education for Girls.

 The Think Tank & Conference will be hosted on the campus of the Harpeth Hall School in Nashville, TN, July 16-18, 2014.
 The program is being built by the members of our leadership group, the STEM Consortium, which is comprised of leading K12 schools, university researchers and STEM program leaders, corporate members, and informal educators.
 Because much of the program is devoted to concurrent sessions, the program will draw on the best ideas in girls' education around the country.

 The Think Tank & Conference will produce new connections and conversations among K12 teachers, university faculty and administration, informal education, and members of industry.
 Each group has lessons learned about creating successful programs for females.
 It's time that we communicate across these groups effectively – both to teach and to learn.

-Keynote speakers are Ms. Alyse Stofer, Engineering Program Manager at Medtronic and 2013 President of the Society of Women Engineers (SWE); Dr. Tricia Berry, Director of the Texas Girls Collaborative Project and Women in Engineering Program, University of Texas at Austin; Dr. Kamla Modi, research and outreach analyst with the Girl Scout Research Institute at Girl Scouts of the USA.
+Keynote speakers fpr 2014 will be announced as they are selected.
+The 2013 keynote speakers were Ms. Alyse Stofer, Engineering Program Manager at Medtronic and 2013 President of the Society of Women Engineers (SWE); Dr. Tricia Berry, Director of the Texas Girls Collaborative Project and Women in Engineering Program, University of Texas at Austin; Dr. Kamla Modi, research and outreach analyst with the Girl Scout Research Institute at Girl Scouts of the USA.